a2roger/backup/w2_sound/README.md

 # Synthesis

-These sketches demonstrate a variety of ways to get audio file playback.
+These sketches demonstrate a variety of ways to manipulate audio in real time during playback.

 ## Sketch: **`effects`**

 Sounds can be processed by audio effects using [p5.Effect](https://p5js.org/reference/#/p5.Effect) classes.
 This demo lets you process short clips from your mic with different effects.

-Try switching the effect and the effect parameters in the `paramChanged` function.
+Comment and uncomment parts of the code in the `paramChanged` function to switch the effect and change the code to tune the effect parameters.
 For example, this turns on a [p5.Delay](https://p5js.org/reference/#/p5.Delay) effect to create something like an echo:

 ```js
 effect = new p5.Delay();
 effect.process(clip, 0.12, .7, 2300);
 ```

-Effects are connected or disconnected to a sound: think of it like something the sound is passed through when its played.
+Effects are connected or disconnected to a sound: think of an effect as something a sound is passed through when it's played.

 ### Recording

-This sketch shows how to make a recording of a sound (in this case the mic) and then play it back.
+This sketch also shows how to make a recording of a sound (in this case the mic) and then play it back.

 You need three objects: